my blog can now be found over at mikepicktonfmp.blogspot.co.uk

 I can only really list two game characters I connected deeply with.
 The first is Link’s childhood friend Saria in The Legend of Zelda: Ocarina of time.
 The friends part ways in Link’s youth, but even after Link learns to travel through time, he is unable to prevent Saria’s death or even say a final farewell – just her haunting melody echoes through the Kokiri Forest Meadows.

-Lost Odyssey delivered short stories with simple pictures
+Lost Odyssey delivered short stories with simple pictures and music to develop the characters |

 The other character with whom I developed a strong connection was Kaim Argonar from Lost Odyssey (2008).
 Much of Kaim’s character is revealed in the game’s Thousand Years of Dreams sequences where Kaim remembers things from his past.
 In these sequences, the player is presented with third-person prose accompanied by simple abstract visual backdrops and music and ambient sounds.
 Through these “dreams” the player is shown the sword-for-hire mercenary’s sympathetic and caring nature.